vivsh/uxar/README.md

 - `regex`, `alphanumeric`, `slug`, `digits`
 - `non_empty`

-Validation metadata is integrated into `ColumnSpec` via the `Schemable` macro for database schema generation and OpenAPI documentation.
+Validation metadata is integrated into `ColumnSpec` via the `Model` macro for database schema generation and OpenAPI documentation.

+The `Validatable` trait can be used standalone for types that don't interact with the database, while `Model` includes validation automatically.

 ## Non-Goals